 AMF:

-- Enhanced to support the LMF discovery and selection/reselection based on the LMF AI based positioning capability.
+- Enhanced to support the LMF discovery and selection/reselection based on the LMF AI based positioning capability and the accuracy of UE position generated by the LMF.

 LMF:

-- Enhanced to support the AI based positioning capability.
+- Enhanced to support the AI based positioning capability and support the LMF discovery and selection/reselection based on the LMF AI based positioning capability and the accuracy of UE position generated by the LMF.

 UDM: